My Tri-C

 OPOTC requires a background check.
 There is no cost to applicants for the background check.
 Complete the SF 102 Request for National WebCheck® form and bring it along with your driver’s license or state ID and Social Security card to one of the following locations:

-• Cuyahoga Community College Campus Police and Security Services
+• Tri-C Campus Police and Security Services

-• Western Campus (Parma) — Wednesdays by appointment only.
-Call 216-987-5326 to schedule an appointment.
+• Western Campus (Parma) - Wednesdays by appointment only.
+Call 216-987-5326 to schedule.

 Complete PFA and Pay Fee